Gentle Baby

 M.A.M.A. intervention

-Prototype recordingLocal browser captureM.A.M.A. pulse visible
+Prototype recordingLocal browser captureM.A.M.A. intervention visible

 Current prototype recording